Hilary Knight

-Hilary Atwood Knight (born July 12, 1989) is an American ice hockey forward with the PWHPA and the United States women's national ice hockey team.
-She previously played for the Les Canadiennes de Montreal of the CWHL and the Boston Pride of the NWHL, with whom she won the inaugural Isobel Cup.
+Hilary Atwood Knight (born July 12, 1989) is an American ice hockey forward for the Seattle Torrent of the Professional Women's Hockey League (PWHL).
+She is also captain of the United States women's national ice hockey team.
+She previously played for the Les Canadiennes de Montréal of the CWHL and the Boston Pride of the NWHL, with whom she won the inaugural Isobel Cup, and the Boston Fleet of the PWHL.

-Knight competed for the Wisconsin Badgers women's ice hockey program, as well as for Choate Rosemary Hall.
+Knight played high school hockey for Choate Rosemary Hall in Wallingford, Connecticut and college hockey at Wisconsin.
 In her first year at the University of Wisconsin–Madison, Knight helped the team place second in the NCAA championships.
 The following year she led her team in points as the Badgers went on to win the National Championship.
-With the US national team, she won eight gold medals at the IIHF World Women's Championships and the gold medal at the 2018 Winter Olympics.
+With the US national team, she has won nine gold medals at the IIHF World Women's Championship and a gold medal at the 2018 Winter Olympics.
+Knight was the inaugural recipient of the IIHF Female Player of the Year award in 2023.

 Early life

-Knight was born in Palo Alto, California but grew up in Lake Forest, Illinois, and Hanover, New Hampshire.
-After moving to Illinois her mother enrolled Knight and her three younger brothers in hockey.
+Hilary Atwood Knight was born on July 12, 1989, in Palo Alto, California; and grew up in Lake Forest, Illinois and Hanover, New Hampshire.
+After moving to Lake Forest, her mother enrolled Knight and her three younger brothers in hockey.
 She grew up in a skiing family.
 Her cousin is three-time Olympic alpine skier Chip Knight.